 Welcome to our Health Care Professionals Page.
-Here we provide information that we hope is helpful as you become acquainted with Hebrew SeniorLife’s Health Care Services and Hebrew Rehabilitative Center (HRC), an integral part of Hebrew SeniorLife.
+Here we provide information that we hope is helpful as you become acquainted with Hebrew SeniorLife’s Health Care Services and Hebrew Rehabilitative Center (HRC), integral parts of Hebrew SeniorLife.

 Brian Murphy is responsible for Hebrew Rehabilitation Center's centralized admissions department and Orchard Cove's Skilled Nursing Facility.
 Working with hospitals, patients and families, Brian and his Team strive to provide a smooth care transition for all.
 Call 617-363-8372 or email at email@example.com